Chapter 19: Computer Basics

 - Software is a computer program that contains a set of instructions that tells a computer what to do.

-- An operating system is software that controls the operation of a computer and directs the processing of programs.
+* Software is also referred to as a program or an application. - An operatingsystem is software that controls the operation of a computer and directs the processing of programs.

 - A suite is a collection of integrated application programs or software applications that works as a single program

-- Word processing is the writing, editing, and production of documents, such as letters and reports, through the use of a computer program.
+- Wordprocessing is the writing, editing, and production of documents, such as letters and reports, through the use of a computer program.

-- Word-processing software, such as Microsoft Word, is used to create, edit, and print documents.
+* Word-processing software, such as Microsoft Word, is used to create, edit, and print documents. - A spreadsheet program is a computerized worksheet for entering and charting data.

-- Sales figures, quantities, prices, and production costs can be listed and compared with a spreadsheet.
+* Sales figures, quantities, prices, and production costs can be listed and compared with a spreadsheet. - A databasemanagement program is used to store data organized especially for rapid search and retrieval.

-- A presentation program includes software for creating slide shows for presentations
+- A presentationprogram includes software for creating slide shows for presentations

-- Desktop publishing software is used to produce publications such as reports, newsletters, and magazines.
+- Desktoppublishing software is used to produce publications such as reports, newsletters, and magazines.

 - Accounting software helps people keep accurate records and prepare reports.